 College of Saint Mary is among your best bets if you're planning on studying Rehabilitation & Therapeutic Professions.
-This is a fairly common subject of study at Saint Mary, with 32.9% of undergrads enrolled in it.
+With 43 undergrads, Rehabilitation is quite a popular major at College of Saint Mary.
 The location in a big urban center is tremendous for scholars trying to find adequate chances for social networking, experience, and life.

 Alabama State University is a great option for individuals interested in a Rehabilitation & Therapeutic Professions major.
-At Alabama State University, 16.3% of undergrads major in Rehabilitation.
 The setting in a significant city is wonderful for young people trying to find adequate prospects for social networking, experience, and discovery.

 Because of a commitment to superior educational standards and an annual price of $14,196, Alabama State University is a good value for your money.
 Don't worry if you're not from Alabama, you won't feel like out of place at Alabama State University.
 Around 42.3% of students come from another state.
 Ever wish schools were graded with a report card?
 Now they are.
 Take a look at Alabama State University's scorecard.